arnabgcp/bookstore-springboot/README.md

    - `$ git clone https://github.com/arnabgcp/BookStore.git`
 1. Make sure you are in the `gke-modernize` example folder:
    - `$ cd BookStore/gke-modernize`
-1. change below default fields of variables.tf file according to your setup
+1. please change below default fields of variables.tf file according to your setup

    - project (should be GCP exisitng project where cluster needs to be provisioned)
    - clsname (kubernetes cluster name of your choice)
    - region (region of your choice for eg: us-central1)

 1. Initialize terraform:
    - `$ terraform init`
 1. Check the terraform plan:
    - `$ terraform plan`
 1. Apply the terraform code:
    - `$ terraform apply`